 Students are encouraged to enrich their educational and leadership skills through involvement in an organization at the college, not being content simply with pursuing a program of study.
-Organizations cater to a variety of student interests to include political, social, cultural, professional, leadership, and technical venues related to programs of study.
+Registered Student Organizations (RSOs) cater to a variety of student interests to include political, social, cultural, professional, leadership, and technical venues related to programs of study.

 Students involved in an organization will find greater connectivity with the college, peers, and advisors, and are more likely to remain in college through graduation or completion of educational and professional goals.
 To this end, all students are encouraged to prioritize their time to participate in an organization on campus for leisure activities, to gain leadership skills, and to form friendships.
 Organizations with an asterisk (*) may have special requirements for joining.

 Association of Information Technology Professionals is a student branch of a national professional organization.
 This chapter was founded in 1968 and is designed for students planning careers in information technology.
 The chapter has monthly meetings with speakers from area companies.
 Local competition winners compete at regional and national conferences.

 Co-Advisor: Matthew Semple, email@example.com